LingfengZhang98/EIDIG/README.md

 # 0 Introduction
-This artifact includes source code, datasets and models of the paper "Efficient White-box Fairness Testing through Gradient Search" by Lingfeng Zhang, Yueling Zhang, Min Zhang in ISSTA'21.
+This artifact includes source code, datasets and models of the paper "Efficient White-Box Fairness Testing through Gradient Search" by Lingfeng Zhang, Yueling Zhang, Min Zhang in ISSTA'21.

 # 1 Getting Started